John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

 ## 3. Process

-- Create a table in PostgreSQL in order to import the GDP's .csv file to examine the data.
+- A table was created within PostgreSQL in order to import the GDP's .csv file and examine the data.

 ![2  Create PSQL Table](https://user-images.githubusercontent.com/81208412/215952472-fb835bc7-f317-4db5-be80-bbb07b0c0350.jpg)